Dental FillingsAn Overview

-Resin dental fillings are made from a biocompatible composite resin which is applied directly to the tooth.
+Resin dental fillings are made from a biocompatible composite resin that is applied directly to the tooth.
 Treatment with resin dental fillings is also called composite bonding.
 Generally, our dentists use resin dental fillings and composite bonding for patients with minor tooth decay or damage.

-Resin dental fillings are long lasting, but not permanent.
+Resin dental fillings are long-lasting, but not permanent.
 They are used as part of a conservative treatment plan to protect the tooth from future damage.
 Routine dental visits enable us to check on the integrity of your filling over time and make any necessary repairs or adjustments to avoid further tooth damage.

 Porcelain Dental Fillings

-Porcelain dental fillings may also be called inlays, onlays or partial crowns.
+Porcelain dental fillings may also be called inlays, onlays, or partial crowns.
 Ideal for patients with more significant damage or decay, porcelain dental fillings add additional strength to the tooth.
 With proper care and maintenance, porcelain fillings may last up to 30 years.

 Inlay vs. Onlay